mmurnaneGitHub/WAB_MapTheme-Widget/README.md

 Version 2.13

-Start with About widget and make the following modifications:
+For future WAB upgrade versions start with About widget and make the following modifications:

 1. Rename config and widget folder to Theme.